 Is it illegal to ride a tandem in Hokkaido?

-- Short answer: On almost all public roads, yes, it is illegal – you are not allowed to ride a tandem (sorry Graeme and Betty).
+- Longer answer: On almost all public roads, yes, it is illegal – you are not allowed to ride a tandem (sorry Graeme and Betty).
 On designated cycleways, no, it is not illegal – you can ride a tandem.
 BUT, I would find it impossibly unlikely that tandem bicycle riders would encounter the law being enforced.
 See Tokyo by Bike’s reasoning here.
 Furthermore, upon calling the Sapporo Cycling Association, a representative said they couldn’t imagine police calling well-equipped tandem tourers out (they’d certainly never heard of it happening).
+Also, Kai in the comments below tells us “we have been touring on our tandem for 3 weeks in June 2019 all around Hokkaido without any harassment.
+We got the looks of lots of police, however they were not interested in stopping us and treated us like any other cyclist.
+Great trip.”

 - NOTE: This rule does not apply if 1) you are on a signposted, designated cycleway or combined cycle/pedestrian pathway (as defined by Chapter 6, Article 48-14 of the Road Act) or 2) you are 16yrs and over carrying up to two children 6yrs and under on approved bicycle seats or 3) you are operating a business whereby you offer transport to up to two people on a bike with appropriate apparatus to do so (Article 10-1 (p.10) of the Hokkaido Road Traffic Law).
 Furthermore, if your bike has 4 wheels (or more), then you can have as many people on it as there are seats.